Weak Signal Inclusion Under Dependence and Applications in Genome-wide Association Study: Simulation

 \subsection{Comparison with other false negative control methods}

 In this section, we compare the empirical performances of FNC screening with existing methods that are designed to regulate false negatives.
-Among the existing methods discussed in Section \ref{sec:method}, AFNC and MDR are more comparable to FNC screening because they all consider the two-groups model as in (\ref{def:two-groups}) and require the input of a user-specified control level.
+Among the existing methods discussed in Section \ref{sec:introduction}, AFNC and MDR are more comparable to FNC screening because they all consider the two-groups model as in (\ref{def:two-groups}) and require the input of a user-specified control level.
 Moreover, they all require an estimate for the number of signals.
 For a fair comparison, we implement the same estimator $\hat s = m \cdot \hat \pi$, where $\hat \pi$ is defined in (\ref{def:hat_pi}), to these methods.

 The performances of the methods are evaluated by three measures.
 The first two measures, FNP and FDP are the same as in \autoref{tab:compare}.
-The last measure is the Fowlkes-Mallows index \citep{fowlkes1983method, halkidi2001clustering}, which summarizes the measures of FNP and FDP by calculating the geometric mean of ($1-$FNP) and ($1-$FDP), i.e.,
+The third measure is the Fowlkes-Mallows index \citep{fowlkes1983method, halkidi2001clustering}, which summarizes the measures of FNP and FDP by calculating the geometric mean of ($1-$FNP) and ($1-$FDP), i.e.,

 Higher values of the FM-index indicate better classification results.
 The FM-index is a sensible summary measure in high-dimensional settings with sparse alternative cases because the scale of FDP is more comparable to that of FNP than the classical false positive proportion (FPP = number of false positives/number of null cases).
 Because the methods presented in this section all focus on false negative control, it is appropriate to use FM-index to compare their efficiency.
+We also report the number of selected variables (\#R) by each method.

 In this section, variables are generated by (\ref{eq:Z}) with $m=2,000$ and a covariance matrix that has 20 diagonal blocks with block sizes randomly generated from 10 to 100.
 The non-zero off-diagonal correlations are set at 0.5.
 The dependence parameter $\eta$ varies from sample to sample due to the random block size.